Tarunsharmadoc/How-to-Deploy-a-Django-app-to-Server/README.md

 5. location static and media points to static and media folders of project
 6. autoindex on signifies the indexing of media files on google automatically

-The work is tried and tested on multiple websites as on 29/03/2021 , any errors/suggestions can be sent at [webmaster@realdevils.com](mailto:webmaster@realdevils.com)